My Love Is Your Love (song): Legacy

+Duke Dumont interpolated parts of "My Love Is Your Love" for his 2014 hit "I Got U" with Jax Jones.

 "My Love Is Your Love" has been cited as one of Houston's signature songs.
 The song was voted the 15th "Best '90s Love Song" by Cosmopolitan, becoming one of two Houston entries on the list, with her 1992 hit, "I Will Always Love You", topping the list.
 Slant voted the song the 15th best of Houston's songs, writing that the song was her "most soulful single.
 Further disproving the suspicion that she was incapable of conveying emotion in any form other than shouting, Whitney’s restrained vocal performance here rides a smooth, shuffling groove into eternity."

 On their list of "The 40 Best Whitney Houston Songs", BET voted the song the twelfth best.
 Entertainment Weekly ranked the song the fourth best Houston song out of 25 entries, writing that the song "redefined her for a younger generation".
 Forbes ranked it the 17th best out of 20 Houston songs, writing that "even though the song’s reggae-inspired beat was a departure from Houston’s usual sound, it worked beautifully".
 About.com voted the song the 13th best Houston song out of 20.
-The Guardian ranked the song the 40th greatest No. 2 song on their list of 70 greatest songs that peaked at number two on the UK singles chart, comparing the song to Bob Marley's "No Woman, No Cry", writing "'My Love Is Your Love' remains a fantastic song, projecting a warmth and intimacy so infectious that Houston dialled down the vocal fireworks to sing it."
+The Guardian ranked the song the 40th greatest No. 2 song on their list of 70 songs that peaked at number two on the UK singles chart, comparing the song to Bob Marley's "No Woman, No Cry", writing "'My Love Is Your Love' remains a fantastic song, projecting a warmth and intimacy so infectious that Houston dialled down the vocal fireworks to sing it."

 The song has been sampled many times, according to WhoSampled with artists such as Duke Dumont and Jax Jones sampling it for the song "I Got U".
 The song would become a hit, later topping the official UK singles chart.
 Other prominent artists who sampled the song include George the Poet, HBz and Bugzy Malone.

 In addition, the song—like many of Houston's songs—has been covered by numerous artists, including Trisha Yearwood, Sam Smith, Durand Bernarr, Glennis Grace and the entire cast of Glee, who covered it for the Houston tribute episode, "Dance with Somebody".
 In 2025, the song started being used in commercial ads for jewelry brand Pandora's "Be Love" campaign featuring Iman and Winona Ryder.